 The client begins a transaction.

-TiDB receives the start version number (monotonically increasing in time and globally unique) from PD as the unique transaction ID of the current transaction, which is called
+TiDB gets a timestamp (monotonically increasing in time and globally unique) from PD as the unique transaction ID of the current transaction, which is called

 The client issues a read request.

 - TiDB receives routing information (how data is distributed among TiKV nodes) from PD.

 start_tsversion from TiKV.